The Best Sandy Beaches in Dorset

-Weymouth beach Image by PoE member Trevor Davis
+Weymouth beach - Image by PicturesOfEngland.com member Trevor Davis (view gallery)

 The busy town centre with a large array of shops is just a couple of minutes walk from the beach, and there are plenty of amenities nearby too, such as gift and toy shops, amusement arcades, pubs and cafes along the seafront, and the town also has its own historic harbour and pier.

 6. Lyme Regis Beach

 Lyme Regis bay - Image by PicturesOfEngland.com member Bob Tose (view gallery)